abs422/dsci_441_gan_tb/README.md

 7. tsne feature.png - A summary image highlighting the t-sne embedding of features representation from last layer of discriminator in GAN model, this is displayed in streamlit app to summarize GAN capability
 8. .streamlit folder - Contains the colour theme for hosted streamlit app
 9. AnoGAN - Anomaly detection folder - Contains intermediate results and code files for this exercise
+10. test images folder - Please download images from this folder while testing the streamlit app

 ### Details about the code files (dsci_441_gan_tb/AnoGAN - Anomaly detection)
 This directory contains intermediate code files, trained models and weights, these files were <b>not</b> used to make final predictions